sarahbachernegg/supabase-support-casebook/README.md

 # Technical Support Engineer Casebook

-I built this casebook for my application at Ashby.
+I built this casebook for my application.

 I wanted to work through a few problems that felt close to real support cases using Supabase as environemnt: a signed-in user seeing no rows, a Realtime channel that connects but receives no events, and an RLS policy that is correct but worth checking from a query-planning perspective.